Television correspondents are often remembered for where they stand, not for how they work.

 The Jewish and Israeli significance here is not ceremonial.
 It is practical.

-Liebermann is part of a long line of Jewish and Israeli journalists whose work depends on double fluency, not just in language but in frame.
-He has to understand how Israeli events sound inside Israel, how they are filtered through American institutions, and how a global audience hears them when all the local assumptions have to be rebuilt from scratch on air.
+Liebermann is part of a long line of Jewish and Israeli journalists whose work depends on double fluency, in language and in frame.
+He has to understand how Israeli events sound inside Israel, how they are filtered through American institutions, and how a global audience hears them when local assumptions have to be rebuilt from scratch on air.

 Why it matters